PLAtE: A Large-scale Dataset for List Page Web Extraction: Conclusion

 \section{Conclusion}

-In this work, we introduced \datasetname{}, the first large-scale multi-label list page dataset for web extraction.
-We describe our methodology in creating the dataset from preprocessing to crowd-sourced annotation collection.
-We evaluated our dataset with a SOTA neural model, MarkupLM, which achieves \fscore{}=$0.750$ on the attribute extraction task and \fscore{}=$0.915$ on the page segmentation task -- strong baselines for \datasetname{}.
+In this work, we introduce \datasetname{}, the first large-scale list page dataset for web extraction.
+We describe our methodology in creating the dataset, from pre-processing to crowd-sourced annotation collection.
+We evaluate the performance of three strong web extraction baselines and achieve an \fscore{} of $0.787$ and $0.735$ on the segmentation and attribute extraction tasks respectively.
+While we focus on shopping domain due to its importance to several downstream applications, in the future we intend to extend our work to other verticals to facilitate further research studying model generalization and domain adaptation.

-Initially, we focused on shopping data, but we intend to extend our work to other verticals to facilitate further research in model generalization and domain adaptation.
-We would also like to investigate how \datasetname{} performs with other neural and non-neural models.
-Additionally, we believe there are opportunities for novel modeling research specific to the segmentation task for \datasetname{}, e.g., structured prediction.
-We hope that the release of \datasetname{} enables many research innovations in the field of web extraction.